gtdudu/Dash/README.md

 ## Dashy
-The goal is to get a basic understanding of the chrome extension api by designing a simple dashboard available on new tab creation, work in progress.
+The goal is to get a basic understanding of the chrome extension api by designing a simple dashboard available on new tab creation, work in progress ( inspiration: momentum dashboard :D ).

 ## install